-The Northwest Food Services Department has a computerized cash register system allowing students to prepay lunch purchases.
-Parents are asked to apply money to their student's account through the PaySchools link on the district's website, www.nwlsd.org, under the Parent Resources tab.
+The Food Services Department has a computerized cash register system allowing students to prepay lunch purchases.
+The only payment option available is the Payschools link on the school's website, ces.nwlsd.org, under the Parents tab.
+Students may charge their lunch if they forget their lunch money.
+This is meant to be a temporary situation, and this charge must be paid the next school day.